adamfranco/harmoni/README.txt

 Current Version Notes
 ---------------------
-This release fixes a number of minor bugs and issues that were found during Segue and MiddMedia development.
-See the change-log for details.
+This release fixes a character-encoding issue in the String's makeUTF8() method.

 Downloads